meilisearch/meilisearch-migration/README.md

 - MeiliSearch is started again.

 Example:
-Your current version is `v0.21.0` you want to update MeiliSearch to `v0.22.0`.
+Your current version is `v0.23.0` you want to update MeiliSearch to `v0.24.0`.
 Thus inside your server you import and launch the script

 ```
-sh update_meilisearch_version.sh v0.22.0
+sh update_meilisearch_version.sh v0.24.0
 ```

 The migration fails for whatever reason.
-The script uses the cached `v0.21.0` binary and the cached `data.ms` of the previous version to rollback to its original state.
+The script uses the cached `v0.23.0` binary and the cached `data.ms` of the previous version to rollback to its original state.

 ## 💔 Version incompatibilities

+Versions that are lower than the v0.22.0 can not be migrated.

-Incompatibility between versions happens in some specific cases.
+It may also happen that versions are incompatibility between each other in some specific cases.
 The breaking changes should be described in the CHANGELOG of the release.

 In this case, an error will be thrown by MeiliSearch and the script will roll back to the version of MeiliSearch before launching the script.